cornell-zhang/heurigym/technology_mapping/README.md

 ## What's missing now
-- Don't have support on truth table yet.
-We need to verify the mapped logic network is correct.
-- No `evaluator.py` and `verify.py` yet.
 - Also provide a `solver_baseline.py` with a cut-enumeration + dynamic programming based solver.
 But it doesn't support truth table for LUTs yet, so the output BLIF file doesn't have truth table.
+(Need the derivation of the truth table from the cut.)

+## Dependencies
+- `evaluator.py` and `verifier.py` are based on the [abc](https://github.com/berkeley-abc/abc/tree/master) tool.
+It can be installed by:
+    ```bash
+    git clone git@github.com:berkeley-abc/abc.git
+    cd abc
+    make -j4
+    ```